 Worrying about your middle schooler’s problems?
 Normal.
-Solving them?
-Please don’t.

 I host a group of moms at my office in Charlotte, NC every month for a Moms Meet Up.
 It’s a casual and rotating group of about 10 women who gather around a conference table to do what I call “normal checking” on the many mysteries of parenting a middle schooler.

 Raising a middle schooler can feel almost as awkward as being in middle school.
 Both are fraught with angst-filled questions and insecurities!
 Especially when it comes to what to do about common middle school problems.

 You were cruising along at a comfortable pace until the end of elementary school when suddenly, the terrain changed drastically.
 Now you and your kid are hitting a lot of bumps in the road.
 Are you feeling overwhelmed with all of these new issues in your kid’s life?

 When faced with a problem, what every tween craves is empathy and personal triumph.
 Let your child know that you recognize their struggle and that you empathize with the challenges they face.
 But don’t handicap them by creating a false sense of accomplishment.

-Parents who call the teacher about seating assignments, run the forgotten lunch to school, or inform other parents about social expectations undermine your middle schooler’s chance at personal triumph.
+Parents who call the teacher about seating assignments, run the forgotten lunch to school, or inform other parents about social expectations undermine their middle schooler’s chance at personal triumph.
 Every time your middle school child learns to solve their problems on their own, they develop confidence, competency, and resilience that will last them long past the bumpy middle school years.